novatorem/ERA-Emergency-Response-Aid/presentation/IndividualReports.md

 Spasimir: I learned how to work with Android studio better than ever before.
 I also learned how to use its volley library to connect to an api and make get and post requests.

+Muhammad: I learned about how compartmentalized android development is, i.e java classes need to be connected to the views (xml files) and the view hold components such as strings, dimensions, colors etc that are held in seperate resource files (also xml).